 I am a licensed biochemist*, but I practice molecular biology, genetics, genomics, systems biology, computational biology, and synthetic biology without any certification whatsoever, in the risky tradition of antedisciplinary science.

-Find my writing at The Finch and Pea here.
+Find my writing at the Finch and Pea here.

 As a pathological bibliophile, I look for every excuse I can to buy, read, and write about books of all sorts, especially science fiction and pathbreaking literature.
-To see what’s on my nightstand now, check out my stack.
+I’m a sucker for vintage science fiction, and an index of my sci-fi reviews is here.

 * A copy of this article which you can read without a license is available here.